flossy83/CalibrationTools/README.md

 * Logged in as a Windows administrator.
 * Windows DPI scaling set to a multiple of 25.
 * Video card supporting gamma tables for monitor calibration.
-* [DirectX June 2010 update](https://www.microsoft.com/en-us/download/details.aspx?id=8109) (not included with Windows or any subsequent DirectX updates).
+* [DirectX June 2010 update](https://www.microsoft.com/en-us/download/details.aspx?id=8109) (not included with Windows or subsequent DirectX updates).
 * **Note: Windows 10 version 1903 (May 2019) contains bugs in its colour management system which affect Calibration Tools.
 For possible solutions, see [here](https://hub.displaycal.net/forums/topic/windows-10-1903-please-read/).**

 #### Known Bugs